gov-cy/staging-govcy-design-system-docs/src/patterns/task-list-page.md

 ## When not to use this pattern
 Try to simplify the transaction or the service before you use a task list page.
 If you’re able to reduce the number of tasks or steps involved, you might not need one.

-Do not use the task list for a long service that needs to be completed in a specific order.

 The task list should not be used as a way of showing users their answers.
 For this, you should use a [summary list](../../components/summary_list/) instead.